rjsalaz/rjsalaz.github.io/_posts/2019-11-05-welcome-to-my-blog.markdown

 ## Welcome

 This is the start of my blog that will host my write ups of ctf, malware analysis, and certifications that I have done or plan to do.
-My ultimate goal is to give back to the community by providing content people can learn from and practice my writing skiils.
+My ultimate goal is to give back to the community by providing content people can learn from and practice my writing skills.